The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch vectors

-Based on the above observations, we heuristically expect that stretch paths with respect to maximal chain-recurrent laminations are ``extremal'' among Thurston metric geodesics, which in turn suggests that stretch vectors for stretch paths with respect to maximal chain-recurrent laminations should constitute extreme points in the unit Thurston norm tangent sphere $\mathbf{S}_x\subsetneq T_x\teich(S)$.
-This is conjectural except in the case when $S$ is a $1$-cusped torus or a $4$-cusped sphere, but is otherwise unproven.
-In particular, :
+Based on the above observations, we heuristically expect that stretch paths with respect to maximal chain-recurrent laminations are “extremal” among Thurston metric geodesics, which in turn suggests that stretch vectors for stretch paths with respect to maximal chain-recurrent laminations should constitute extreme points in the unit Thurston norm tangent sphere $\mathbf{S}_x\subsetneq T_x\teich(S)$.
+(Here a point $p$ on the boundary $S$ of a convex body is called an extreme point when $p$ is not an interior point of a segment contained in $S$.)
+In the case when $S$ is a one-cusped torus or a four-cusped sphere, this conjectural picture is true \cite[Theorem 6.5]{DLRT}, but is unknown in general (see \cref{maximal ratio-maximising}).
+We note, however, that not all stretch vectors are extreme points if we drop the condition of chain-recurrence.